 Decrement--Decreases integer value by 1.a-- will give 4

-Compound addition+=Adds right operand to the left operand and assign the result to left operand.b += a is equivalent to b = b + a will give 15
+Compound addition+=Adds the right operand to the left operand and assigns the result to left operand.b += a is equivalent to b = b + a will give 15

-Compound subtraction-=Subtracts right operand from the left operand and assign the result to left operand.b -= a is equivalent to b = b – a will give 5
+Compound subtraction-=Subtracts the right operand from the left operand and assigns the result to left operand.b -= a is equivalent to b = b – a will give 5

-Compound multiplication*=Multiplies right operand with the left operand and assign the result to left operand.b*= a is equivalent to b = b* a will give 50
+Compound multiplication*=Multiplies the right operand with the left operand and assigns the result to left operand.b*= a is equivalent to b = b* a will give 50

-Compound division/=Divides left operand with the right operand and assign the result to left operand.b /= a is equivalent to b = b / a
+Compound division/=Divide the left operand with the right operand and assign the result to the left operand.b /= a is equivalent to b = b / a

 will give 2

-Compound modulo%=It takes modulus using two operands and assign the result to left operand.b %= a is equivalent to b = b % a
+Compound modulo%=It takes modulus using two operands and assigns the result to the left operand.b %= a is equivalent to b = b % a

 will give 0